proinsias/proinsias.github.io/_posts/2019/2019-09-18-How-to-Use-Astrophysics-to-Solve-Earthbound-Problems.md

 ---
 layout: single
-title: 'How to Use Astrophysics to Solve Earthbound Problems'
+title: "How to Use Astrophysics to Solve Earthbound Problems"
 date: 2019-09-18 10:16
 last_modified_at: 2023-05-01 23:27:03
 excerpt: Cross-pollination at its best